Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

-Every parent of an infant has had that moment where they look at the baby’s snacks and wonder..."What does this taste like?"
-Then they take a nibble and find out that it tastes great!
+Every parent of an infant has had that moment where they look at the baby’s snacks and wonder, “What does this taste like?”
+That’s when they take a quick nibble and learn that…well, it’s not too bad, actually.

 1. Boudreaux’s Butt Paste isn’t just for butts.

 This stuff is a goldmine of DIY hacks.
 It’s full of zinc oxide, which is a great remedy for irritated skin.
 That’s why it’s one of the best diaper rash ointments on the market; it offers instant relief without parabens, talc, and other harsh ingredients.

 This stuff is pretty magical, and it’s just as useful on adult skin—don’t let the silly name scare you off.
 Try a small amount of paste on your next horrible mosquito bite or dab it on your sunburn for a bit of immediate relief.
 Remember, a little goes a long ways.Get a 16-ounce jar of Boudreaux’s Butt Paste on Amazon for $9.49

 By the way, if you’re using this product regularly, you really need to pick up the brush applicator.
 Made from BPA-free silicone, it lets you keep your hands clean while evenly applying Boudreaux’s Butt Paste (or the ointment of your choice) to your baby.
 It’s easy to clean, and if you’ve ever had diaper rash ointment stuck under your nails, you’ll certainly appreciate the appeal.

 Alternately, you could just use a silicone spatula, but you’ll never be able to use it for cooking again.
 Trust us, the brush is worth your $10.Get Boudreaux’s Butt Brush on Amazon for $9.49

 2. Baby shampoo is a super-gentle cleanser.